ralphramosgit/ralphramosgit.github.io/projects/servco.md

 ## My contribution to the project:
 I helped format the frontend displaying the staff pictures and filters.
+I wrote the code to match I helped format the frontend displaying the staff pictures and filters.
 I wrote the code to match the wanted design according to my UI/UX designer.
-I worked on the backend to pull data from workday and filter out which staffs to disply based on their location.
+I worked on the backend to pull data from Workday and filter out which staff to display based on their location.
+The content on the page would be refreshed using an AJAX call for runtime efficiency.
+Salesforce Commerce Cloud was used for managing the objects and fields.
 I also helped create the contact cards and some of the filter buttons.
+I utilized JavaScript and jQuery to implement dynamic filtering and ensure smooth interactions between the UI elements.
+XML and JSON were employed to handle data formatting and communication between the frontend and backend systems.
+Using Bootstrap, I ensured that the design was responsive and visually consistent across different devices and screen sizes.

 ## Technologies:
 - JavaScript